theNeo39/ecomm_sales_pipeline/README.md

 **Note:**
 Main focus was understanding the tools and their integration to build pipeline for end requirement.
-We can come up with many business requirements and anlysis with this use case.
+We can come up with many business requirements and anlaysis with this use case.

 ## **References**